com-480-data-visualization/datavis-project-2022-bcd/Milestone 1.md

 #### 1.1 Overview & Motivation

-In the 21st century, movies have become an important part of everyone’s life all over the world.
-We watch movies for the sake of excitement and fun, and they are one of our most popular forms of entertainment.
+In the 21st century, movies have become an essential part of everyone's life all over the world.
+We watch movies for excitement and fun, and they are one of our most popular forms of entertainment.
+As society changed, so did the movies.
+Movies have advanced rapidly since the 21st century, and digital technology is the driving force behind change.
+For instance, digital 3D projection has largely replaced earlier complicated 3D film systems and has grown in popularity since the early 2010s.
+So, we choose to study the films from 2000 to 2020 to be more informative.

+Besides, IMDb is an online database that stores information related to more than 6 million titles, of which almost 500,000 are featured films.
 Different people have different preferences for movies.
-So, the IMDb provides a rating scale that allows users to rate films according to their preferences on a scale of one to ten, and these submitted votes will be filtered and weighted by IMDb to produce a weighted average for each movies.
+So, the IMDb provides a rating scale that allows users to rate films according to their preferences on a scale of one to ten, and these submitted votes will be filtered and weighted by IMDb to produce a weighted average for each movie.

-From a historical standpoint, movies reflect our society and culture.
-As society changed, so did the movies.
-Digital technology was the driving force behind change.
-Digital 3D projection has largely replaced earlier problematic 3D film systems and has grown in popularity since the early 2010s.
-And movies have advanced rapidly since the 21st century.
-Therefore, we believe that by examining the characteristics of the most popular movies from 2000 to 2020, we can uncover some unexpected results and simplify your search for good movies.
+However, only including movies from 2000 to 2020, there are 5487 films with attributes in the database.
+So it is complicated for the audience to search for movies information without a good visualization.
+Therefore, we believe that by examining the characteristics of the most popular movies from 2000 to 2020, we can uncover some unexpected results and simplify the search for a good movie.

 #### 1.2 Our goal & target audience